jajajag/CD-PSGD/README.md

 ```

 The .o files will be removed and the main file will be moved to the root
 folder.
+Then, run the main file by mpirun:

 ```
 mpirun -n main file_name [iterations] [learning_rate] [verbose]
 ```
 I use mpi to handle the communication between nodes.
-Thus,
+Thus, we need to use
+mpirun instead of ./main.
+The file\_name is the name of the dataset.
+The
+file should be in LibSVM format and all negative labels should be 0 instead
+of -1.
+The #iteration is the number of iterations T in SGD.
+Simply make
+the number of arguments greater or equal to 4.
+The program will output the
+log\_loss of the training set on node 0 by each iteration.

 # Results